EMDR for Complex Trauma (CPTSD)

 How CPTSD Can Show Up

 CPTSD can affect many areas of life, often in subtle or interconnected ways.
 You may notice patterns in one area more than others, or find that they shift depending on stress, relationships, or context.
+Not everyone with CPTSD experiences all of these patterns.
+What matters most is not the number of symptoms, but how they impact your sense of safety, connection, and choice in daily life.

 Intense emotional reactions that feel hard to regulate, or periods of emotional numbness